tangweilun/MyRumah/Documentation/README.md

 1. In the env file there will be NEXT_PUBLIC_AGREEMENT_CONTRACT_ADDRESS and NEXT_PUBLIC_RENTAL_FEE_CONTRACT_ADDRESS which will be the smart contract address for rental fee and agreement.
 2. When running the 'npm run deploy' the addresses will be updated and will be shown in the terminal to show that both of the addresses have been updated
 3. It is a must to run 'npx hardhat node' to setup the network for the smart contract

+## Run dev

+1. Open a terminal and run 'npm run dev' to start using the system